Jeep Wrangler 4xe Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 The average insurance rates for a Jeep Wrangler 4xe are $1,950 a year for full coverage insurance.
-Comprehensive insurance costs around $332 each year, collision insurance costs $756, and liability coverage costs around $624.
-A liability-only policy costs as low as $710 a year, and high-risk insurance costs $4,270 or more.
-Teens cost the most to insure at up to $7,526 a year.
+Comprehensive insurance costs around $332 a year, collision insurance costs $756, and liability insurance costs $624.
+Buying just liability costs as little as $710 a year, and insurance for high-risk drivers costs $4,270 or more.
+Teenage drivers cost the most to insure at up to $7,526 a year.

 Average premium for full coverage: $1,950